melvinjae/melvinjae.github.io/projects/nalu.md

 <img align="left" src="../img/nalu/cloud.png">
 <img align="right" src="../img/nalu/website.png">

-In this project I gained experience with using JSON and reading APIs using Node RED and the IBM Cloud.
+In this project I gained experience with using JSON and reading APIs using Node RED and the IBM Cloud alongside being able to have the Raspberry Pi receive user inputs to display certain values.